History of Tennessee: World War II and economic progress

-Especially significant for the war effort was Tennessee's role in the Manhattan Project, the military's top secret project to build an atomic weapon.
-Research and production work for the first A-bombs were conducted at the huge scientific/industrial installation at Oak Ridge, Tennessee.
-The Oak Ridge community was entirely a creation of the war.
-It grew from empty woods in 1941 to a city of 70,000 (Tennessee's fifth largest) four years later.
+Very few at the time knew that Tennessee's greatest role was the Manhattan Project, the military's top secret project to build an atomic bomb.
+Research and production work for the first A-bombs were conducted at the huge scientific/industrial installation at Oak Ridge, Tennessee, a new community that was entirely a creation of the war.
+In four years it grew from empty woods in 1941 to a city of 70,000 (Tennessee's fifth largest).